-Book Symposium on The Contents of Visual Experience, Forthcoming in Philosophical Studies, with Precis and Replies to symposiasts: John Campbell, Jesse Prinz, and Charles Travis.
+Book Symposium on The Contents of Visual Experience, Philosophical Studies, 163.3 with Precis and Replies to symposiasts: John Campbell, Jesse Prinz, and Charles Travis.
 Penultimate versions of Precis of The Contents of Visual Experience, and replies to Campbell, Prinz, and Travis.

 Replies to Bengson, Gluer and Schellenberg from the Author Meets Critics session at the 2012 Central APA.